 - 1. Introduce yourself and your organization. - 2.
 Tell students that you are visiting to share a program about entrepreneurship.
 They will learn about entrepreneurs, real and fiction, and get a taste of becoming an entrepreneur.
 Each group will present their own business ideas. - 3.
 Show the cover of the book to the class and ask them to predict what the story is about. - 4.
-Write their predictions on the board or or have them write it on page 8 of their workbook.
-Note: Ask the teacher which she'd prefer. - 5.
-Read Sweet Potato Pie to the class and show illustrations throughout.
-Teacher note: The illustrations in the book are very rich and help tell the story. - After reading the story, ask the teacher to bring up the PPT on the screen while you introduce the economic story map activity.
-Note: The PowerPoint presentations are quailable in Drophox, http://tinuurl.com/inductog.god

-Note: The PowerPoint presentations are available in Dropbox, http://tinyurl.com/jrhdrbq, and emailed to teachers and volunteers after training.

-- 7. Inform students that together you will review key details and vocabulary from the story using the PowerPoint (PPT) presentation and an "Economic Story Map" activity. - 8.
+Write their predictions on the board or have them write on page 6 of their workbook.
+Note: Ask the teacher which he or she would prefer. - 5.
+Read Sweet Potato Pie to the class and show illustrations throughout. - Note: The illustrations in the book are very rich and help tell the story. - 6.
+After reading the story, ask the teacher to bring up the PPT on the screen while you introduce the economic story map activity.
+Note: The PowerPoint presentations are available in Dropbox, http://tinyurl.com/j4hdrbg, and emailed to teachers and volunteers after training. - 7.
+Inform students that together you will review key details and vocabulary from the story using the PowerPoint (PPT) presentation and an "Economic Story Map" activity. - 8.
 Distribute a copy of the "Economic Story Map" handout to each student and ask them to complete it as you walk through the PPT together.
-Use the Lesson 1 PowerPoint presentation to review how the story illustrates entrepreneurship and related concepts.
-Note: Teachers should have copies of the Economic Story Map activity, one per student, provided during training.
+Use the Lesson 1 PowerPoint presentation to review how the story illustrates entrepreneurship and related concepts. - Note: Teachers should have copies of the Economic Story Map activity, one per student, provided during training.
 Key vocabulary is introduced through the PPT although not used within the story.
-The PPT and the handout are intended to help students associate economic and entrepreneurial vocabulary terms with key events from the story.
-You might review the Story and Vocabulary Connections Reference Guide on pages 15 - 17 in advance of facilitating the lesson.
-An Economic Story Map Answer Key, page 14, provides guidance while walking through the PowerPoint presentation and directing students to complete their story map handout.
+The PPT and the activity are intended to help students associate economic vocabulary terms with key events from the story.
+You might review the Story and Vocabulary Connections Reference Guide on pages 14-15 in advance of facilitating the lesson.
+An Economic Story Map Answer Key, page 11 provides guidance while walking through the PowerPoint presentation and directing students to complete their story map handout.